Where will your next Scouting adventure take you? You’re limited only by your imagination — and, yes, your budget.

 5. If a commercial product is to be sold, will it be sold on its own merits and without reference to the needs of Scouting?

-All commercial products must sell on their own merits, not the benefit received by the Boy Scouts.
+All commercial products must sell on their own merits, not the benefit received by the Boy Scouts of America.
 The principle of value received is critical in choosing what to sell.

 6. If a commercial product is to be sold, will the fundraising activity comply with BSA policy on wearing the uniform?